 Thanks for making it to the end.
 I needed you here.

 Theresa is a wife, a mother of five daughters and two stepdaughters, an artist, and a writer.
 She worked for years as a business analyst for the State of Minnesota Department of Human Services and enjoyed many years as a runner, entering competitions with her husband and daughters.
 In October of 2008, after running the Twin Cities Marathon, she came down with an unexpected illness.
 Her health continued to decline and by February of 2009, she began a series of hospitalizations.
 By early fall of that year, she was diagnosis with Systemic Lupus Erythematosus, Sjögren's Syndrome, and Rheumatoid Arthritis.

 Her blog is called “one moment one life” and can be found at www.onemomentonelife.org

-My most recent book is titled How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
-I'm also the author of the award-winning How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and their Caregivers.
+I'm the author of three books: How to Live Well with Chronic Pain and Illness: A Mindful Guide (Fall 2015); How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow (2013); and How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and their Caregivers (2010)